rfishermonteith/rfishermonteith.github.io/_drafts/ab-tests-with-bootstrapping.md

 Right, so we have some (synthetic) data.
 What kind of answer do we want from it?

-Basically, we want to know whether the percentage of people in the treatment group who signed up is greater than the percentage of people in the control group who did so, and if so, what the probability is of this occuring by chance (the p-value).
+Basically, we want to know whether the percentage of people in the treatment group who signed up is greater than the percentage of people in the control group who did so, and if so, is this robust (i.e. would we expect this to hold if we roll it out to all users?).
+The way we test this is by estimating the probability that this increase occured by chance (the p-value).

 The first part of this is easy, we just calculate the uplift directly:
 ```python